One of the best decisions I’ve made was to learn how to start a blog.

 After brainstorming domain for a business or blog.
 You can buy a domain name from a number of companies.
-I will recommend to buy it from Bluehost as they provide free domain name with web hosting package.
+I will recommend to buy it from SiteGround as they provide reliable web hosting package.

 4. Search a Hosting Provider for Your Blog

 Finding a blog hosting service is one of the last technical part of learning how to start a blog .
 If you have decided to go signup free service like wix or medium, then you can skip this step but still I highly recommend reading it and making a decision at the end.

 You need a “host” To make your website accessible to other people on the Internet.
 The host keeps all your site files secure, safe and makes sure that internet users can access your site when they type in your URL or click on a link.